 The Sheraton Keauhou Bay Resort & Spa was build on an ancient lava flow entering the waters along the Kona coast of Hawaii’s Big Island.
 It offers everything from rejuvenating spa treatments to an entertaining luau.

-Perhaps most spectacular is their multi-level fantasy pool, the Manta Ray Super Slide & Pool.
+Perhaps most spectacular is the on-ground multi-level fantasy pool: the “Manta Ray Super Slide & Pool”.
 Situated at the heart of the resort, this enormous fresh-water pool includes its own sandy-bottomed children’s play area, the island’s longest water slide and bubbling whirlpool spas.

 As an added local bonus, the Sheraton Keauhou hosts the Ho’oulu farmers market every Wednesday on its lawn.

 1: Kona Village Resort (reopens in 2022)